andrewdavidsmith/transferase/python/README.md

 print("\n".join([str(i) for i in n_cpgs_intervals[0:10]]))
 ```

-And an addition in v0.6.1: you can get the metadata for MethBase2 methylomes
+You can get the metadata for MethBase2 methylomes available on the public
-available on the public transferase server.
-Here is the command and along with
+transferase server.
+Here is the command and along with what you might expect
-what you might expect to see:
+to see:

 ```python
 methbase_metadata = pyxfr_utils.load_methbase_metadata("hg38")